ianmichell/pungwecms/README.md

 	public void buildWidgetSettingsForm(List<RenderedElement> elements, Form form, FormState form, Map<String, Object> settings) {
 	...
 	}

-	@Override
-	public boolean supports(String fieldType) {
-		...
 }
-}

 ```

 ####Field Formatters
 Field Formatters are used to render fields.
-These classes like their widget counterparts should be declared with the @Component stereotype annotation.
+These classes like their widget counterparts should be declared with the @FieldFormatter stereotype annotation and implement the FieldFormatterDefinition interface.

 These should be treated as singleton beans and should not be used a like traditional object instance.